Avalanche-io/sled/README.md

 BenchmarkSledSetGetParallel-24       2000000           683 ns/op
 ```

 Sled is slower than map on a small number of threads, but becomes much faster then map as the number of threads increase up to the hyperthread limit of the system.
-Future work will improve the Sled's performance for lower thread counts.
+Future work will improve Sled's performance for lower thread counts.

 ## Example Usage